Dewb/artnet-bridge/README.md

 OPTIONS:
     -a <artnet-receive-ip>           The IPv4 network address where Art-Net packets will be received -k <kinet-send-ip>               The IPv4 network address that KiNET packets should be sent from -m, --mapping <map-string>...
 Map a single Art-Net universe data to a KiNET destination.
-Map-string should consist of an Art-Net source universe and a KiNET destination IPv4 address, with optional output universe, all separated by colons.
-Art-Net source universes can be specified with just a universe, or a network, subnet, and universe.
+Each map-string contains an Art-Net source universe and a KiNET destination IPv4 address, with optional KiNET output port, all separated by colons.
+Art-Net source universes can be specified as just a single universe value, or as a network, subnet, and universe.
-                                     1:0:15:10.0.0.1:3 would send listen for Art-Net output for network 1, subnet 0, universe 15, and send it to the KiNET PDS at 10.0.0.1 for output on universe/channel 3.
-If any network/subnet/universe values are not provided, they will be assumed to be 0, so the following are all valid: -m 10.0.0.4 -m 3:192.168.10.100 -m 1:4:13:10.0.1.4 -m 192.168.0.15:10 -m 1:1:10.0.0.2:2 -f, --file <config-file>         Path to a file containing configuration options.
+                                     1:0:15:10.0.0.1:3 would listen for Art-Net output commands destined for network 1, subnet 0, universe 15, and resend that output data to the KiNET PDS at 10.0.0.1, for output on KiNET port 3.
+Specifying no port, or 0, will send a KiNET v1 message;
+                                     specifying port 1-16 will send a KiNET v2 PORTOUT message.
+If any network/subnet/universe values are not provided, they will be assumed to be 0, so the following are all valid: -m 10.0.0.4 -m 3:192.168.10.100 -m 1:4:13:10.0.1.4 -m 192.168.0.15:10 -m 1:1:10.0.0.2:2
+    -f, --file <config-file>         Path to a file containing configuration options.
 All command-line options can be specified in the config file; command-line options will override options in file where there's a conflict